leanprover/lean4/library/library.md

 hence constructive.
 It includes theories of the natural numbers, integers, lists, and so on.

-The `classical` library imports the law of the excluded middle, choice functions, and propositional extensionality.
-See `logic/axioms` for details.
+The `classical` library also imports a choice function axiom, which implies the law of the excluded middle and propositional extensionality.
+See [logic.choice](logic/choice.lean) for details.

 See also the [hott library](../hott/hott.md), a library for homotopy type theory based on a predicative foundation.